 (first posted 6/19/2012.
-I still see this wagon regularly) How can I not trot out one of my better street finds to follow up on JPC’s superb 1948 Pontiac wagon CC?
+2022 update: Last time I saw it a few years back, it was showing ever-increasing signs of deterioration from being stored outside.
+Too bad, as this car was almost showroom condition when I first shot it) How can I not trot out one of my better street finds to follow up on JPC’s superb 1948 Pontiac wagon CC?
 But unlike that gem, the B-Body is a well-known commodity hereabouts, so there’s no need to get loquacious.
 Anyway, the pictures of this pristine daily-driver Safari speak much more eloquently than my feeble words could.
 But there is a bit of story about this particular car; more like a snippet, actually.

 I first stumbled upon this fine specimen in the summer of 2009, and it ran as a Capsule back at the other site.
 Its overall condition and state of cleanliness suggest it was an arranged and posed shoot, but I swear it wasn’t.

 What was obvious from the Collectible Automobile magazine with a 1959 Pontiac on the cover, that this car was in the hands of a Poncho-phile.
 Duh!

 My guess was that he’d found someone’s pampered wagon, who finally had to give it up.
 My guess was good.

 I ran into it again in the Whitaker District, and decided to shoot it again.
 The owner came out, who was visiting his elderly father, and whose red LeBaron coupe can be seen in the driveway.
 I chatted with him, and he confirmed that he’d bought it from an old-timer, and that it had some 40k miles then.
 This was a year or so after my first shoot.